n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

   - How "Reph" is encoded or requested in a syllable.

-  - Whether the below-base forms feature is applied only to consonants after the base consonant, or to consonants before the base consonant and those after the base consonant.
+  - Whether the below-base forms feature is applied only to consonants after the base consonant or syllable base, or to consonants before the base consonant and those after the base consonant or syllable base.

   - The ordering positions for dependent vowels (matras).
 Specifically, the ordering for left-side, right-side,